mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 ## Task 4: Download ONNX embedding models Using DBMS\_CLOUD.GET\_OBJECTS

-Now log in as VECTOR or `<your_database_user>`, use the DBMS\_CLOUD.GET\_OBJECTS procedure to download the ONNX embedding model files from your Oracle Object Storage bucket into Oracle ADB.
+Now log in as VECTOR or `<your_database_user>`, use the DBMS\_CLOUD.GET\_OBJECTS procedure to download the ONNX embedding model files from the Oracle Object Storage bucket into Oracle ADB.
 You will download two different models.

 Run to create the staging directory.